linda-seiter/CMSC115_2258/unit1_lab_vscode/README.md

 | -------------------------------------- | ------------------------------------------ |
 | red <br>green blue <br>pink <br>yellow | red <br>green blue <br>pink yellow<br><br> |

-Run the program to view the output.
+Run `PrintNewline` to view the output.
 In the expected output, "yellow" appears on a separate line from "pink".
 Let's fix the program to produce the expected
 output:

-1. Adjust the code so a newline character is appended after printing "pink".
+1. Edit the code so a newline character is appended after printing "pink" (use println instead of print).
-2. Run `Printing` to confirm the expected output.
+2. Run `PrintNewline` to view the output.

-Save and close any open files.
+3. Run `PrintNewlineTest` to confirm the test passes.

-## Task 5 - MathExpression.java
+## Task 5 - MathExpression

-Click on `MathExpression.java` to open it in the editor.
+Open the class named `MathExpression`.

 ```java
 public class MathExpression {